[woobox offer=’mvv7q2′ style=’popup’ trigger=’enter’ expire=’1′]

 Pets may also have specific phobias.
 Firework and thunderstorm phobias are the most common, but some pets are also afraid of riding in the car, the veterinarian, the vacuum cleaner, strangers and even children (3).

-Essentially, like human anxieties, pet anxieties come in all different shapes, sizes and severities.
-But, the good news is, natural remedies (like herbs, nutritional supplements and homeopathy) can offer a safe and effective solution to most of them.
+Essentially, like human anxieties, pet anxieties come in all different shapes, sizes, and severities.
+But, the good news is, natural remedies (like herbs, nutritional supplements, and homeopathy) can offer a safe and effective solution to most of them.

 These remedies can put your pets at ease whether they hate being left alone, they’re scared to death of thunder or anything in between.
 Here are five of the most effective natural remedies you can use to calm your fearful pet:

 You may have heard that omega 3 supplements can ease anxiety and depression in people (4).
 Well, studies show they can do the same for pets too.
-A 2016 study, for example, found that anxiety-prone dogs who received omega 3s displayed significantly less signs of anxiety than dogs who didn’t receive these fatty acids.
+A 2016 study, for example, found that anxiety-prone dogs who received omega 3s displayed significantly fewer signs of anxiety than dogs who didn’t receive these fatty acids.
 More specifically, 87 percent of dogs who received omega 3s had reduced levels of cortisol (the stress hormone) and a lower heart rate in anxiety-provoking situations after 12 weeks of taking the supplement (5).
 The supplement also slashed anxious behavior in half for anxiety-prone dogs.
 They jumped, paced, spun and barked 40 to 50 percent less frequently after 12 weeks (5).
 As an added bonus, supplementing your dog’s diet with omega 3s will also improve their skin, coat, joints and cognitive health (6).
 And don’t worry…if you prefer kitties over puppies, omega-3s are safe and effective for your feline friends too (7).

 St. John’s Wort is another natural anxiety remedy that works in both pet and people.
 Although there hasn’t been a ton of research on St. John’s Wort’s effect on pets like cats and dogs, it’s been shown time and time again to reduce psychological stress in laboratory animals (8).
-That’s why many veterinarians recommend it to pet owners for issues like mild anxiety, phobias and depression (8).
+That’s why many veterinarians recommend it to pet owners for issues like mild anxiety, phobias, and depression (8).
 It’s safe for use in dogs and cats, but it does cause reactions with certain drugs, so make sure to consult with your vet if your pet is taking any medications or preparing for any surgical procedures (9).

 Research shows the amino acid L-theanine can significantly curb anxious feelings in pets.
-In one study, researchers found that two out of three anxiety-prone dogs who received the supplement showed less signs of fear, such as trembling, dilated pupils, an increased state of awareness, inhibition, flight and avoidance (10).
+In one study, researchers found that two out of three anxiety-prone dogs who received the supplement showed fewer signs of fear, such as trembling, dilated pupils, an increased state of awareness, inhibition, flight and avoidance (10).
 And the supplement had a similar effect on cats (10).
 Researchers believe L-theanine works by increasing levels of brain chemicals like serotonin and dopamine, which are tied to anxiety and depression in pets and people (10).

 Valerian is an impressive herb when it comes to treating anxiety.
-It works by releasing a feel-good chemical in the brain called gamma aminobutyric acid (GABA) (11).
+It works by releasing a feel-good chemical in the brain called gamma-aminobutyric acid (GABA) (11).
 This is the same chemical released by prescription anti-anxiety medications like Xanax and Valium (11).
-But valerian has an advantage over these drugs, because it doesn’t cause the same side effects, like addiction and impaired cognitive function (12).
+But valerian has an advantage over these drugs because it doesn’t cause the same side effects, like addiction and impaired cognitive function (12).
 Valerian has been used as a natural sedative in pets and people for many years and is pretty safe.
 It’s especially helpful for dogs with fear-induced phobias like thunderstorms and vet visits (12).
 But you should know, it has the opposite effect on cats.
 Rather than sedating them, it makes them happy and frisky, similar to catnip (13).

 Now, before you start giving your pet a bunch of new supplements, it’s a good idea to consult with your veterinarian—especially if your pet’s anxiety problems are a new development.
 Your vet can examine your pet and run tests to make sure your pet’s anxious behavior doesn’t have a physical cause like an illness or an injury.
 Once you rule out physical issues, you can begin trying treatments to help your pet feel calmer and happier.